Feature #13166

 So if Array8 shares the same data structures with String, why not just let String do what you want?

-Updated by nirvdrum (Kevin Menard) over 7 years ago
+Updated by nirvdrum (Kevin Menard) almost 8 years ago

 I'm in favor of a separate byte type as well.
 I think it conveys intent much more clearly, is easier to reason about, is easier to optimize, and is less error-prone.